will-chh/522_grp31_Abalone_Age_Prediction/README.md

 To remove the image that was pulled locally, note the image name and tag from docker-compose.yml and run the following command:

 `docker rmi <image_name:tag>`

+such as this latest tag as an example:

+`docker rmi will-chh/abalone_age_prediction:latest`

 ## Contributors:
 - Yuting Ji